bricenoana/2261HW4/README.md

 2. **Pause**: While in the game, press START to pause the game.
 3. **ScoreBoard**: While in the pause screen, press SELECT to bring up the scoreboard, press START to resume the game.
 4. **Lose**: In the Lose screen, press START to go back to the title screen and play again.

+## State machine
+1. **Animation** Animation in a state other than GAME --> made a 3 frame animation during Start Screen
+2. **Score counter** Implemented a score counter with a scoreboard accessible through the Pause screen.